Antonybrandon/ping-pong/README.md

 ## Description ##
 This a web based on javascript from the user the numbers are picked with the following exceptions:
-* Numbers divisible by 3 are replaced with ping
+* Numbers that are divisible by 3 are replaced with ping.
-* Numbers divisible by 5 are replaced with pong
+* Numbers that are divisible by 5 are replaced with pong.
-* Numbers divisible by 15 are replaced with pingpong
+* Numbers that are divisible by 15 are replaced with pingpong.

 ## Setup/Installation ##
 To use this landing page